 Generally animals can be examined, have blood, skin, urine and other samples taken for analysis, be given many medical treatments, including vaccinations, and have some minor procedures performed in their own home.
 Many clients also request visits to perform the final act for pets, when they have neared the end of their lives, in the comfort and privacy of their own surroundings and we are happy to oblige these requests.

 Best modern practice for operating theatres, however, dictates that these should be used for no other purposes, be temperature controlled, have a separate preparation and scrub area with running hot and cold water, have waste gases properly extracted, be suitably lit, be capable of being properly sterilised and be of sufficient size for purpose.
 Such standards are considered essential for minimizing risk to the patient and achieving best possible surgical results.
 These standards cannot be met by operating in clients’ houses or in the back of a vehicle.
 For all these reasons and for the purpose of essential post operative monitoring we do not operate on visits but perform all our general anaesthetics and surgery at our main premises in Newport which have been kitted out to meet these standards.
 If clients require assistance to get their pet to the surgery for an operation we can usually help to arrange this.

 What do I need to do if my animal is on long-term medication and how do I order a repeat prescription?

-If your animal is on longer-term medication you will usually need to request a repeat prescription.
-These can be ordered either in person at any of our surgeries, online (https://www.iowvet.com/request-medication-online), or by phoning (01983) 522822, or if you would prefer - you can include a request for them to be delivered for which there will be a charge of £4.80.
+If your animal is on longer-term medication you will usually need to request a repeat supply.
+These can be ordered either in person at any of our surgeries, by phoning (01983) 522822 or simply by submitting a request form using the link on the "online medication requests" page of this website.